-On the closing of this offering, we will be subject to the information reporting requirements of the Exchange Act, and we will file reports, proxy statements and other information with the SEC.
+We are subject to the information reporting requirements of the Exchange Act, and we will file reports, proxy statements and other information with the SEC.
 These reports, proxy statements and other information will be available for inspection and copying at the public reference room and website of the SEC referred to above.